berger1920/C64_RF-Modulator_replacement/README.md

 # C64 RF-Modulator replacement

 This circuit replaces the original RF modulator of the Commodore 64.

-It is based on this project:
+It is based on this project by c0pperdragon:

 https://github.com/c0pperdragon/C64-Video-Enhancement/tree/master/analog_only